Sleeping in Rental Cars: My €20/Week “Rent” Hack

 - Length: Push the end of the mat between the front seats for extra space.

 - Car Class: Economy.
-Avoid Mini or anything bigger than Compact.
+Avoid Mini and anything bigger than Compact.

 - Safety: Arrive late, leave early.
 Be ready to drive away.
 Lock from inside.

 - Hygiene: Park4night and Organic Maps for toilets and showers.
-Wet wipes.
+Carry wet wipes.

 - Food: Large supermarkets.
 5L water bottle, refill at public fountains.

-- Cooking: Can’t fly with gas canisters – pick one up on arrival.
+- Cooking: You can’t take gas canisters on planes – buy one on arrival.
 Check for local fire bans.

-- Cities: Park outside the center, public transit in.
+- Cities: Park outside the center, use public transit to get in.